2006 Dan Adamson for Governor Campaign

 Plans for a Better Idaho

 NOTE: The website was originally create for Dan Adamson for Governor Campaign during the 2006 Republican Idaho Primary.
 Dan Adamson came in second in the primary with 21% of the vote.
 C.L.
 "Butch" Otter won the Republican 2006 Idaho Primary and went on to win the Governor's seat.
 I covered this primary traveling around Idaho with both Dan Adamson and C.L.
 "Butch" Otter.
-AFter Butch won the Republican primary I followed not only his campaign team but also the other three candidates.
+After Butch won the Republican primary I followed not only his campaign team but also the other three candidates.
 The election was not without controversy, but many days were long with little happening.
-I often would roll into my room at some non descript motel and go online to read about the campaign's progress.
-The winters here can be brutal, and in some motels, the heat does not compensate so before I hit the road, I purchased a hooded North Face mens jacket from Bobs Sports Chalet which I often wore indoors!
+I often would roll into my room at some nondescript motel and go online to read about the campaign's progress.
+The winters here can be brutal, and in some motels, the heat does not compensate so before I hit the road, I purchased a hooded North Face jacket which I often wore indoors!
 This jacket saved my hide on many occasions and every time I wear it I'm reminded how simple things can have huge impacts - like campaigns!

 Getting back to the candidates: I admit I always had a soft spot for Dan Adamson and his platform.
 When I discovered that this domain had expired I decided to purchase with the goal of recreating the original site with archived 2006 content, as well as additional information regarding Dan Adamson.